matthiaskoenig/annotatedb/README.md

 * to query the `mappings`use: [`https://annotatedb.com/api/v1/mappings/?format=json`](https://annotatedb.com/api/v1/mappings/?format=json).
 * to query a single `collection` use [`https://annotatedb.com/api/v1/collections/sbo/?format=json`](https://annotatedb.com/api/v1/collections/sbo/?format=json).

-This will return the information on the `collection`.
+This will return the information on the `collection`, in this example for `sbo`

 ```json
 {